 A: After tutors are confirmed, they are put on a waiting list.
 When a student submits a request for tutoring, we will check our waiting list to see if there are any compatible tutors.
 We will contact you when you have been assigned a student.
 Generally, all confirmed tutors will eventually receive a student to tutor.
 Once a tutor is actively tutoring a student, we will add his/her biography to the website.

 Q: I already am tutoring some students, but I don’t see my biography up on the Edutine website.
 When will my biography come up?

 A: Our Website Editor updates the website once every couple of days.
 If you do not see your biography after a week, please email us.

 Q: What video calling platform can I use for sessions?

 A: Really, anything that works with both you and your students.
-Most tutors use Zoom (free, 40 min limit) or Google Meet.
+Most tutors use Zoom (free, 40 min limit with 3 or more participants) or Google Meet (free, 60 min limit with 3 or more participants).
 Once we have acquired enough funds, we will consider purchasing Zoom Pro to allow tutors to hold their group classes without any time limits.